Your Guide to the Great American Solar Eclipse and Innsbrook FestEclipse Watch Party on Aug. 21, 2017

 - Who: Open and free to all IBK property owners and their guests.
 Eclipse glasses are free until we run out.
-Quantities will be limited to large groups and families who are asked to share.
+Quantities will be limited for large groups and families who are asked to share.

-- 2:42 End of partial eclipse
+- 2:42 End of partial eclipse.

 - The event goes on even with cloudy skies as we will be showing in the Commons meeting room NASA’s live streaming of the eclipse from multiple locations as it moves across the country.

 - Plan to bring a picnic lunch or get food and beverages at the Summerhaus.